sifis-home/flask_speaker_verification/README.md

 ## Deploying

 ### Privacy-Aware Speaker Verification in a container
+The DHT and the Analytics-API containers should be running before starting to build and run the image and container of the Privacy-Aware Speaker Verification.

 Privacy-Aware Speaker Verification is intended to run in a docker container on port 7070.
 The Dockerfile at the root of this repo describes the container.
 To build and run it execute the following commands: